droglenc/NCNRS349/modules/Abundance/MarkRecap/CE1.md

 1. How many captured fish?
 1. How many fish were captured in the first sample and then not seen again?
 1. How many fish were captured in the first sample and seen again?
+1. How many fish were captured in the first sample?
+1. How many fish were captured in the third sample?
+1. How many fish in the second sample were recaptures (i.e., previously marked)?
+1. How many fish in the third sample were recaptures?
-1. How many fish were captured twice?
+1. How many fish were captured exactly twice?
 1. How many fish were never captured?

 ----